-If you are NICEC Felow or Member and need information or a reminder of your password for the private area of the website please contact email@example.com
+If you are NICEC Fellow or Member and need information or a reminder of your password for the private area of the website please contact firstname.lastname@example.org

 We now have online access to the NICEC Journal for Fellows, Members and subscribers.
 See the Journal page for details.

 The latest edition (issue 37) is now available.
 This issue focuses on research undertaken by Masters and Doctoral students working in career guidance and counselling.

 - Tony Watts Reader Professor Tony Watts is a pre-eminent figure in the field of career guidance.
 He retired in late 2014 after a 50 year career in the field.
 This single volume is dedicated to anthologising his work in a way that is accessible to students, policy makers, researchers and practitioners and contains Watts’ most enduring and key writings about career guidance.

 NICEC International Fellow John McCarthy of the ICCDPP (http://iccdpp.org/) lets us know that new guidelines for policies and systems for lifelong guidance have been published by the European Lifelong Guidance Policy Network (ELGPN).

 - New European Guidelines for Policies and Systems for Lifelong Guidance Published!

 The aim of these guidelines is to provide advice to policy makers in the education and employment sectors on how to develop policies for lifelong guidance and on how to organise career guidance services for the general population and for different groups in society.